 Every year, more than one million plastic water bottles are used and thrown away.
 And usually, they’re only with us for a handful of minutes before they’re empty and thrown into the nearest recycling bin.
 The good news?
 You can be part of the solution by using reusable water bottles instead of disposable plastic ones.

 Cutting back on plastic bottle usage helps reduce energy consumption as well.
 Producing plastic water bottles takes way more energy than filling up a bottle with tap or filtered water.
-Get more eco-minded this Earth Day and choose a reusable water bottle.
+Become more eco-minded this Earth Day and choose a reusable water bottle to personalize with memories or sayings.

 On top of the environmental benefits, sticking with reusable water bottles can have health benefits, too.
 Most plastic water bottles, notably softer plastics, can contain harmful, cancer-causing agents in them.
 Instead, opt for reusable water bottles that are BPA-free, like Shutterfly’s stainless steel water bottles.
 Making this switch is a great way to reduce your risk of being exposed to these harmful agents.